SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/sales-guide/working-with-sales-guide.md

 ### The First meeting stage

-1. You have agreed a meeting time and want to create the **Customer meeting** folllow-up in the Diary and invite participants.
+1. You have agreed a meeting time and want to create the **Customer meeting** follow-up in the Diary and invite attendees.

     1. In the sales guide, you click **Create** next to the **Customer meeting** follow-up.
         The **Follow-up** dialog opens, with **Meeting (External)** specified as the type and the name of the sale and company prefilled.
-    2. Complete the information and [invite participants][1].
+    2. Complete the information and [invite attendees][1].
     3. Click **Save**.

 2. For the sake of good order, you want to send an email confirming the time and location of the meeting.